brockar1999/Outbreak-Squad/README.md

      ~ Enemy movement, Enemy interaction, scale and design of the sprites was a small challenge ~ Nick made some amazing sprites and Adam made some amazing soundtracks and songs for the game ~ Figuring out Github with a four-person group
+     ~ Tutorial used was in an outdated version of Godot, had to translate some functions to 3.0+

 These are the technologies and resources we used: